Sneaky-Evil/SneakyEvil-Menu/README.md

 Among Us Cheat Is Popluar To A Game Among us

 # ABOUT THIS PROJECT
-This cheat is 100 working use this mod kill all crew in 1 seconed teloport to the crew and kill I Have Bulid this sneakyevil mod menu to show How good improvemntof cheathing I Am Better Than BitCrackers.
+This cheat is 100 working use this mod kill all crew in 1 seconed teloport to the crew and kill I Have Bulid this sneakyevil mod menu to show How good improvemnt of cheathing I Am
 # DEAFULT HOYTKEY
 hide Menu-Insert